Ellis A. Adams, Ph.D.

 Website and Project Website

 Dr. Harris’s research examines social, cultural and political-economic and equity dimensions of environmental and resource issues.
 Much of her work has focused on key themes of water politics and governance, political ecology and environmental justice, critical development studies, and intersectional and feminist approaches to nature-society studies.
 Early research focused on multi-scalar and political ecological analysis of Turkey’s large scale transformation of the upper Tigris-Euphrates basin and the politics of conservation mapping.
-More recent projects focus on water security and governance, environmental citizenship, the politics associated with the human right to water, urban water resilience, indigenous water governance, and transforming water governance for equity and sustainability (with projects in Canada, Turkey, Ghana and South Africa).
-A new collaborative project will focus on non-material dimensions of household water insecurity (HWI), with particular interest visual methods and the relationship between HWI and broader socio-political considerations, including community engagement.
+More recent projects focus on water security and governance, environmental citizenship, the politics associated with the human right to water, urban water resilience, Indigenous water governance, narrative and storytelling, and transforming water governance for equity and sustainability (with projects in Canada, Turkey, Ghana and South Africa).
+A new collaborative project will focus on non-material dimensions of household water insecurity (HWI), with particular interest visual and arts-based methods and the relationship between HWI and broader socio-political considerations, including community engagement.

 Michelle Kooy, Ph.D.